minvws/nl-covid19-notification-app-website/de/toegankelijkheidsverklaring.md

 - From day one accessibility has been kept in mind during the design, implementation and editorial stages of this website.
 - The website has been validated using an automated accessibility tool, and any problems it turned up have been resolved.
 - Two experts were involved to verify accessibility, neither of whom were part of the building team.
-- Accessibility will be submitted to a formal investigation to ensure WCAG-EM standards are met.
-This will involve an examination of functional and technical features as well as editorial aspects.
-Should there be any difficulties these will be resolved once and for all.
-- Planning for investigation to be conducted on 15 October 2020.
+- A formal accessibility survey has taken place on April 12, 2022 according to the WCAG-EM standard.
+This involved testing for both functional-technical components and editorial aspects.
+No bottlenecks were found.
 - Expert knowledge of accessibility will be kept up to standard and applied when needed by our staff.